----------------------- ----------------------

 How Can Software Help With Contract Terms?

-Contracts are not known for their efficiency; they involve lengthy manual processes, which is why legal teams across the globe feel like they are buried in low-value work.
-Contract review and analysis software like Summize offers an efficient approach to your manual processes and extracts both contract terms and contract clauses from a contract with one click.
+Contracts are not known for their efficiency; they involve lengthy manual processes.
+This is why legal teams everywhere feel buried in low-value work.
+Contract review and analysis software like Summize offers an efficient approach to your manual processes and extracts contract terms and clauses from a contract with one click.

 Summize uses artificial intelligence (AI) and machine learning to highlight key provisions of your contract, no matter how unique.
 By analysing each contract, the software will highlight the most important pieces for you in a simple summary and will red-flag any areas of concern.